kienD/ac-fe-guidelines/languageKeys.md

 * Sentence
 	* Sentences are self explanatory.
 	* This should just be in a sentence format.
+	* Sentences should generally always end in a period, exclamation mark, or question mark.
 	* e.g. `this-is-my-cool-sentence=This is my cool sentence.`

 You can also use [this](https://github.com/kienD/language-key-creator) to assist with language key creation.